Rebranding a 30 Year Early Learning Center for Modern Families

 After

-The new experience is cohesive, welcoming, and easy to navigate.
+Now, the experience feels cohesive, welcoming, and simple for families to navigate.

 Brand Identity